sijnstra/agon-docs/docs/vdp/Buffered-Commands-API.md

 | 1     | RGBA2222 | RGBA, 2-bits per channel, with bits ordered from highest bits as alpha, blue, green and red |
 | 2     | Mono/Mask | Monochrome, 1-bit per pixel |

-The existing bitmap API uses an 8-bit number to select bitmaps, and these are automatically stored in buffers numbered 64000-64255 (`&FA00`-`&FAFF`).
+You should note that some [bitmap API commands](Bitmaps-API.md) use an 8-bit number to reference bitmaps.
+These are automatically mapped to buffers numbered in the range 64000-64255 (`&FA00`-`&FAFF`).
 Working out the buffer number for a bitmap is simply a matter of adding 64000.
-All bitmaps created with that API will be RGBA8888 format.

 There is one other additional call added to the bitmap and sprites API, which allows for bitmaps referenced with a buffer ID to be added to sprites.
 This is done with the following command: